jnozzi/cocoadev.com/markdown/RuntimeSizeOfFunction.md

 ----

 I've written a more-or-less working parser for     @encode()d types: gives you the size and alignment of any Objective-C type string.
-Check out the General/LuaObjCBridge at www.pixelballistics.com.
+Check out the LuaObjCBridge at www.pixelballistics.com.

-Or, if you're not interested in *how* it works and you just want something to *work*, use     General/NSGetSizeAndAlignment(), described at http://developer.apple.com/documentation/Cocoa/Reference/Foundation/ObjC_classic/Functions/General/FoundationFunctions.html#//apple_ref/doc/uid/20000055-DontLinkElementID_6178a
+Or, if you're not interested in *how* it works and you just want something to *work*, use     NSGetSizeAndAlignment(), described at http://developer.apple.com/documentation/Cocoa/Reference/Foundation/ObjC_classic/Functions/FoundationFunctions.html#//apple_ref/doc/uid/20000055-DontLinkElementID_6178a

---General/ToM
+--ToM

 *Doh!
 I should have known Apple already provided something.*